ogamel/adaptive_genome/research_notes.md

 Todo: check variation in count / score between frames, as compared to a random code and text.
 Is it optimized in this sense?
 How so?

+### Protein Families
+- Tyr protein kinase - receptor vs  Tyr protein kinase (presumably non receptor). the former  is more conserved. seems sensible, since it has extra receptor-like features an extracellular ligand-binding domain and a transmembrane-spanning region - keep looking

 ### Misc
 - Standard error of GERP is tiny, and standard dev is quite large and doesn't change much, somewhat useless
   - It gets smaller with further breakdown